Preface:

 Salespeople are often incentivized with commissions based on the number of sales they make.

-These awards can take the form of plaques, certificates, or other forms of public recognition for a job well done.
+These awards can take the form of plaques, certificates, or other forms of public recognition or discretionary bonus examples for a job well done.

 Employers can provide gift cards or vouchers to employees who achieve certain milestones or goals.